-Major construction works including slope re-compaction and road re-construction were implemented during the reporting month.
+Major construction works including road re-construction was implemented during the reporting month.

 Observable dust generation from activities on-site, such as vehicular movements along unpaved area, excavation and demolition, had been noticed at the monitoring location during the air monitoring period.